rc4l/DiscordKarmaBot/README.md

     - `Allow all`: The bot will add likes/dislikes to everything that has an embed
     - `Allow only for videos that can be played in discord (such as youtube videos)`: The bot will only add likes/dislikes to linked videos that can be played through discord (eg youtube).
 Any video link that requires you to open an app or browser to play won't have likes/dislikes added
     - `Allow only if it has an image or video to show`: If the embedded link has any sort of image or preview, then the bot will automatically add likes/dislikes
-Note: Embeds that have likes/dislikes added due to this option will circumvent the `forbid-text` channel setting.

 ### setupchannel
 `/setupchannel` You don't have to run this at all unless you want some channel-specific goodies.
 Such as:
 - `forbid-text`: This makes it so any message inside the channel this command was ran on will be deleted if it didn't contain any content.
 So for example a post containing an image/video won't be deleted but someone just saying "lol" will get deleted automatically.
+Embeds that are allowed in the `allow-embed-reactions` options within the `/setupserver` command won't be deleted either.

 ### ♻️
 If there are any messages that don't have the like/dislike emojis, you can react to a message yourself with the ♻️ (recycle) emoji and the bot will attempt to add the like/dislike emoji back in and remove the ♻️.